maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Bind Group Layout

-There is a new type for bind group layouts, which allows us to assign a Top-Level Acceleration Container:
+There is a new type for bind group layouts, which allows us to assign a TLAC:

 ````js
 let rtBindGroupLayout = device.createBindGroupLayout({